jellyfishsolutions/lynx-admin-ui/README.md

 - `hideTabsInExpanded`: is a property of the type: `boolean` that decides if the tabs layout is rendered also in the expanded view of the field.
 - `hideTabsInModal`: is a property of the type: `boolean` that decides if the tabs layout is rendered also in the modal view of the field.
 - `smartSearchableHint`: the string to be visualized as hint text for the smart search field (can be localized).
+- `noDataString`: indicates a custom localized string to be used when no data is available in the list view.
+- `noDataTemplate`: indicates a custom nunjucks template to be used when no data is available in the list view.
 ## `EditableEntity` interface

 An `AdminUI` entity shall also implements the `EditableEntity`.
 To implement the interface, the class shall have these two methods: